bpayen/McGyver/README.md

 ## License

-You can freely use and modify this programm....
+You can freely use and modify this program....

 ## Acknowledgments